German submarine U-530: Seventh patrol and surrender

-Additionally, by 23 July 1945, an Argentine reporter claimed that he had seen a Buenos Aires provincial police report implying that a submarine had surfaced off the Argentine coast and landed a high-ranking officer and a civilian who might have been the disguised Adolf Hitler and Eva Braun, both somehow still alive.
+Additionally, by 23 July 1945, an Argentine reporter claimed that he had seen a Buenos Aires provincial police report implying the submarine had surfaced off the Argentine coast and landed a high-ranking officer and a civilian who might have been the disguised Adolf Hitler and Eva Braun, both somehow still alive.
 The U.S. Federal Bureau of Investigation similarly documented a lead claiming that a self-proclaimed Argentine refugee said he had met Hitler upon his arrival in one of two U-boats that supposedly surfaced at the tip of Valdés Peninsula in May 1945.
 (Note: The same source alleged that the reason German forces defended the Channel Islands beyond V-E Day was to allow Hitler's escape from one of those ports.)

 U-977s captain, Heinz Schäffer, wrote in his 1952 book that an Anglo-American commission to Argentina accused him of helping Hitler escape, which he denied.
 Schäffer states that he and Wermuth first met in mid-1945 when introduced by U.S. authorities.
 Schäffer cited U-977s intact navigational logs as absolving his own crew, while asserting U-530s innocence on the incorrect basis of its surrendering before Hitler's death.
-(Note: Schäffer also states that U-530 landed in Argentina before the Bahia sunk, which occurred days earlier.)
+(Note: Schäffer also states that U-530 landed in Argentina before the Bahia sank, which occurred days earlier.)